Tricon Garage: ARCA Menards Series

+ARCA Menards Series

 Car No. 4 history

 On December 17, 2019, DGR-Crosley announced Hailie Deegan as the driver of the No. 4 Ford Fusion for the 2020 ARCA Menards Series season.

 Car No. 17 history

 In 2020, DGR-Crosley field the No. 17 Ford Fusion full-time for Tanner Gray and his brother Taylor Gray along with Dylan Lupton and Anthony Alfredo.

 On March 8, 2022 a hauler carrying the car on its way to Phoenix Raceway collided with a Honda Passport near Longview, Texas, killing hauler driver Steven C. Stotts.
 Two passengers in the hauler and the driver of the SUV survived the accident.
 Three days later on March 11, Gray won the General Tire 150 after starting second and leading 43 laps, dedicating the win to Stotts.

 Car No. 46 history

 In 2020, it was announced that Thad Moffitt would drive the No. 46 for the season-opening race at Daytona, and would then run all races on the schedule until sponsorship dried up, plus Memphis, which the team had previously signed a sponsor for.
 He claimed three top-five finishes over thirteen races, with a career-best finish of fourth at Memphis.

 In 2021, it was announced that Moffitt would return to this car for at least eleven races.